 - Duplicate - This button allows you to duplicate selected projects.

 - Delete - This button will delete all selected projects.

 - Refresh Integration - This menu / button will refresh the selected integration, bringing in any new projects.

 - Import / Export - This brings up a window that allows you to import and export projects to / from a spreadsheet file, such as a .xlsx or .csv.

-- Show Closed - Checking this box will show all current projects with a status of Closed; they are normally hidden from view.
+- Closed - Clicking this button will show all current projects with a status of Closed; they are normally hidden from view.

-- Show Invoiced - Checking this box will show all current projects with a status of Invoiced; they are normally hidden from view.
+- Invoiced - Clicking this button will show all current projects with a status of Invoiced; they are normally hidden from view.

 - Details - Clicking this button will open the Details sidebar, showing all available details for the selected project.